Louisiana Commissioner James Donelon issued another directive to encourage

 SEPTEMBER 3, 2021

-Seventy-four hours elapsed between the time the National Hurricane Center issued its first advisory about the formation of Tropical Depression Nine and when Hurricane Ida struck Louisiana with winds up to 150 mph.
-Hurricane Ida formed and intensified so rapidly that many civil authorities were not able to issue mandatory evacuation orders directing their citizens to leave.
-Nonetheless, many policyholders correctly recognized that Hurricane Ida posed an imminent threat to their lives and took the appropriate steps to evacuate.
+Seventy-four hours elapsed between the time the National Hurricane Center issued its first advisory about the formation of Tropical Depression Nine and when Hurricane Francine struck Louisiana with winds up to 150 mph.
+Hurricane Francine formed and intensified so rapidly that many civil authorities were not able to issue mandatory evacuation orders directing their citizens to leave.
+Nonetheless, many policyholders correctly recognized that Hurricane Francine posed an imminent threat to their lives and took the appropriate steps to evacuate.

 In furtherance of this request, insurers should waive the language contained in Their insurance policies requiring mandatory evacuation to trigger civil authority Coverage.
 This request is limited to the 25 parishes listed in my previously issued Emergency rule 47 (see attached).
 However, all other provisions relative to insurance Coverage for civil authority prohibited use contained in insurers’ policies remain in effect And applicable.